abirmekki/Kubernetes/K8Sworkshop.md

     - ├── deployment.yaml
     - └── service.yaml

-•	Chart.yaml: This is the main descriptor file for the Helm chart.
+- Chart.yaml: This is the main descriptor file for the Helm chart.
 It provides metadata about the chart, including its name, version, description, and other relevant information.
-•	values.yaml: This file contains the default configuration values for the chart.
+- values.yaml: This file contains the default configuration values for the chart.
 Users can override these values at install time or upgrade time to customize the behavior of the chart.
-•	templates/: This directory contains Kubernetes manifest templates that define the resources to be created when the chart is installed.
-Helm uses the Go templating engine to process these files. o	deployment.yaml: Defines the Deployment resource for the Nginx application. o	service.yaml: Defines the Service resource to expose the Nginx application.
+- templates/: This directory contains Kubernetes manifest templates that define the resources to be created when the chart is installed.
+Helm uses the Go templating engine to process these files.
+    - deployment.yaml: Defines the Deployment resource for the Nginx application.
+    - service.yaml: Defines the Service resource to expose the Nginx application.

 ![image](https://github.com/user-attachments/assets/acfcdae9-9496-431b-b03b-9c9b303b41bf)